Asher-MS/SpaceInvaders/README.md

 The 1980 Atari VCS version quadrupled sales of the VCS, thereby becoming the first killer app for video game consoles.
 More broadly, the pixelated enemy alien has become a pop culture icon, often representing video games as a whole.

 ![Space Invaders](https://mms.businesswire.com/media/20190514005253/en/721112/5/crab.jpg)

+How To Use
+>>Make sure you install python
+>>Install Pygame using "pip install pygame"
+>>clone this repo using "git clone https://github.com/Asher-MS/SpaceInvaders" click on Spceinvaders.py